dranicu/oci-automation-hub/litmus-chaos-on-oke-sample/README.md

    - Choose the compartment where the OKE and networking resources will be created.
    - Select the Kubernetes version.
    - Provide your SSH public key.
-   - Keep the default network CIDR values unless you need to avoid overlap with existing networks.
    - Click **Next**.

 4. Review the stack configuration.